MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-install.md

 ## Package managers

-In contrast with previous releases, there is no install.sh script.
 Package managers are used for installation.
+Unlike previous releases, there is no install.sh script.

 | Package manager | Platform |
 |-----------------|----------|